MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 ## Create the site collection

-In this step, you will create a team site collection with 2 administrators: One as a Windows administrator and one as a federated (AD FS) administrator.
+In this step, you create a team site collection with 2 administrators: One as a Windows administrator and one as a federated (AD FS) administrator.

 1. Open the **SharePoint Central Administration** site.
 1. Under **Application Management**, select **Create site collections**.
 The **Create site collections** page opens.